What Do You Need Most to Live in Jersey?

 - Pass any VIN inspections, car safety inspections, or emissions tests required.

-You’ll then be able to replace your old licence plates with your brand new New Jersey plates.
+You’ll then be able to replace your old license plates with your brand new New Jersey plates.

 Health care coverage